Inducing Sparsity and Shrinkage in Time-Varying Parameter Models: Forecasting US Macroeconomic Variables

-The results in Table \ref{tab:LPS} highlight that, when the full hold-out period is considered, sparsification improves predictive accuracy relative to a non-sparsified model specification.
-The magnitude of these improvements, however, depends on model size.
+The discussion in the previous paragraph provides a simple recommendation that is based on using the full hold-out period.
 In the next step, we ask whether accuracy differences could also be specific to certain periods in time.
 To this end, Figure \ref{fig: BF_spars_shrink}(a) shows the evolution of the log predictive Bayes factor between the sparsified and non-sparsified large-scale TVP-VAR-SV with the HS prior over the hold-out period.\footnote{Comparable figures for other shrinkage priors reveal similar patterns.
 Thus. for the sake of brevity, we discuss the results for the HS prior exclusively.} This Bayes factor is obtained by evaluating the one-step-ahead predictive density for the three focus variables jointly after integrating out the remaining variables.
 To investigate whether the gains in density forecasting performance stem from capturing higher order moments in the predictive distribution or from a more precise point forecast, Figure \ref{fig: BF_spars_shrink}(b) shows cumulative squared one-step-ahead forecast errors averaged across the focus variables over time.

 Figure \ref{fig: BF_spars_shrink}(a) indicates that accuracy premia from sparsification tend to vary significantly over the business cycle.
 During expansionary stages, sparsification yields modest (in the case of the medium-sized model) to sustained (in the case of the large model) improvements in density forecasting performance relative to the non-sparsified competitor.
 For the small-scale TVP-VAR-SV, accuracy gains are more muted during expansionary periods.
 During recessions, in contrast, sparse models tend to be outperformed by their non-sparsified counterparts.
 Our conjecture is that this stems from the fact that during turbulent times, the sparsified predictive distributions feature a smaller variance, making it harder to capture outlying observations and thus translating in lower log predictive likelihoods.